natanast/EuroleagueBasketball/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 ## Overview
 **EuroleagueBasketball** is an R package that provides data on Euroleague basketball teams, including their home cities, arenas, capacities, and historical performance in the Final Four.
-The dataset is useful for basketball analysts, sports enthusiasts, and data visualization projects.
+The dataset is useful for basketball analysis, sports enthusiasts, and data visualization projects.

 ## Installation
 You can install the development version of the package directly from GitHub: